-Amoskeag Health provides high-quality primary care, behavioral health, specialty and support services to nearly 18,000 patients, speaking 62 different languages, in the Greater Manchester area.
-We continually strive for better health outcomes, better patient care and lower costs by utilizing innovative care models and strong community partnerships.
-We are continuing to expand our medication-assisted treatment and behavioral health services to meet growing demand.
+Amoskeag Health provides high-quality primary care, integrated behavioral health, specialty and support services to over 14,000 patients, speaking 62 different languages, in the Greater Manchester area regardless of insurance status.
+Our goal is to provide exceptional care, increase positive health outcomes and lower costs through utilizing innovative care models and strong community partnerships.
+Our recent commitments include providing COVID-19 education and vaccines and expanding our medication-assisted treatment (MAT) and behavioral health services to meet growing demand.

 Board Officers / Board Members

-NH Catholic Charities
+Catholic Charities NH

-NH Legal Assistance
+New Hampshire Legal Assistance